awez/amirrajan.github.com/a-dark-room/index.md

 **May 28, 2014: A Dark Room's Second Wind** <a href="#secondwind"><small>permalink</small></a>

-Twenty two days ago, A Dark Room fell from the #1 spot.
-It gave me the opportunity to release an updated version of the game at the risk ADR's average rating and having its glowing reviews archived (again).
+Twenty four days ago, A Dark Room fell from the #1 spot.
+This fall gave me the opportunity to release an updated version of the game.
+With the release, ADR lost its average rating, and all of its glowing reviews got archived.

-The new release of the game was an attempt to deepen the connection we had with the current fan base (a successful attempt it would seem).
-If you've beaten the game at least once, a section to the game would be unlocked where you can listen to developer commentary directly from me and Michael.
+The new release was an attempt to deepen the connection the game had with the current fan base.
+If you've beaten the game at least once, a section to the game would be unlocked where you can listen to developer commentary given by me and Michael.

 I had started working on this commentary back in March.
-[Around this time](#mysterysolved) it didn't look like ADR was gaining any ground, and I was entertaining the idea of making ADR free, but providing the developer commentary as an In App Purchase.
-I was nearing the release of the IAP, but ADR suddenly [went viral in the UK](#minecraft).
-Given the risk involved with resetting reviews, I decided to hold off on the release.
-When the App made it to the [#1 spot in the US](#number1us), Michael and I decided to release the commentary as a free update to the game as soon as ADR falls from its lofty spot (which took 18 freaking days).
+[Around this time](#mysterysolved) it didn't look like ADR was gaining any ground...
+I was entertaining the idea of making ADR free, and providing the developer commentary as an In-App Purchase.
+I was nearing finished with the release of the IAP, but ADR suddenly [went viral in the UK](#minecraft).
+Given the risk involved with resetting reviews, I decided to hold off on publishing the new version.
+When ADR made it to the [#1 spot in the US](#number1us), Michael and I decided to remove the IAP and release the commentary as a free update to the game.

-ADR fell.
+[ADR fell](#thefall).
 I published that same day.
-By the time the new release hit the App Store (it took 7 days it to get approved an published), ADR's rank had fallen to the #7 spot over all.
+By the time the new release hit the App Store (a week later), ADR's rank had fallen to the #7 spot over all.
 The next day, the game fell another spot.
-But then, two days after the relase (9 days after falling from #1)...
+But then, two days after the release (9 days after falling from #1)...
 ADR stopped falling.
 It gained one rank day after day.
-By May 13th (14 days after [the fall](#thefall)), A Dark Room was "stuck" at #2.
+By May 23th (22 days after the fall), A Dark Room made it back to the #1 spot.

-**Blek's smart move.**
+So many variables were at play during this 22 day rise back to the top.
+I've done my best to summarize what all occurred.
+Any conclusions I draw are pretty speculative given that time and time again my predictions are proven wrong.

+_Variable 1: App price drops_

-Blek, the #1 game in the App Store did something brilliant.
+Blek, the #1 game in the App Store made a smart move.
 About 4 days into their #1 streak, they dropped the price for their game to $0.99.
-[I did something similar](#pricedrop) back when I was struggling to stay relevent in the RPG category.
-Imagine what kind of increase Blek saw when they dropped the price of their game price by _66%_.
-From what I've observed, a drop in the price leads to a inversley proporational increase in downloads (with the added benefit of being able to say "I'm running a sale").
-This little manuver solidified Blek's #1 spot for _24 days_.... until A Dark Room took it back ;-)
+[I did something similar](#pricedrop) back when I was struggling to stay relevant in the RPG category.
+Imagine what kind of increase Blek saw when they dropped the price of their game by _66%_.
+From what I've observed, a drop in price leads to an inversely proportional increase in downloads (with the added benefit of being able to say "I'm running a sale").
+This little maneuver solidified Blek's #1 spot.... until A Dark Room took it back.

-So many variables were at play during this 24 day rise back to the top.
-I've done my best to summarize what all occurred.
-Any conclusions I draw are pretty speculative given that time and time again my predictions are proven wrong (I probably shouldn't complain too much being back at number #1 though :-P).

-**Review velocity and quality.**
+_Variable 2: Review velocity and quality_

-Here are the ratings breakdowns along with "quailty" (average number of words).
+Here is ADR's rating breakdown along with "quality" metrics (average number of words).

 From Apr 8th to May 6th (version 1.5 without developer commentary), ADR received the following review breakdown: